probonopd/OpenZonePlayer/README.md

 This is what would need to be done:
  1. Send SSDP broadcast messages to make the device discoverable by controllers
- 2. Respond to UPnP messages in a ZonePlayer-like way
+ 2. Respond to UPnP messages in a ZonePlayer-like way, possibly using/building on https://github.com/hzeller/gmrender-resurrect or https://github.com/JiapengLi/OpenWrt-gmediarender
  3. Find a way to synchronize multiple players for multiroom experience

 ### Sonos-compatible software-based controllers